 - c) Program suspension: A program suspension plan must include actions to be taken during the identified period of suspension with expected outcomes and an implementation timeline.
 The plan must include provisions for students already enrolled to complete their education in a timely manner with a minimum of disruption.
 The period of suspension may range from one semester to a maximum of two years.
 If the program cannot be reinstated at the end of the specified time period, the program must be reviewed again in accordance with criteria established for program discontinuance. - d) Program discontinuance: A recommendation to discontinue a program will occur when, after a full evaluation study, it is concluded that it is no longer in the best interest of the College, its students, and the larger community for the program to continue.
 With few exceptions, a recommendation for discontinuance will not be made without first recommending actions to revitalize the program.
 In most cases, a recommendation to discontinue would only follow failed attempts at modifying or strengthening the program or compelling evidence to indicate that this is not the best use of College resources.
 Any recommendation for program discontinuance must include the criteria used to arrive at the recommendation.
-The Program Evaluation Committee recommendation report for program discontinuance will include the following: - i) A detailed plan and recommended timeline for phasing out the program for discontinuance with the least impact on students, faculty, staff and the community. - A comprehensive cost-benefit analysis that includes impact to existing faculty and programs, including resources, space/facilities, and the program's position within the College. - iii) An impact report explaining how phasing out the program for discontinuance will affect students, faculty, staff, and the community based upon program analysis data. - iv) Non-monetary impacts on the college (community and industry partnerships) - Recommendations for how currently enrolled students may continue their program of study or a plan for students to meet their educational objectives through alternative means.
-Students' catalog rights will be maintained and accounted for in allowing them to finish the program. - vi) The requirements of collective bargaining for faculty and staff, including policies for reduction in workforce and opportunities for retraining of faculty and staff. - 7) Implementation of Program Evaluation Committee Recommendations: The co-chairs of the Program Evaluation Committee will present the report and recommendation to the Academic Senate. - a) The Academic Senate will make a recommendation to either support or not support the recommendation of the Program Evaluation Committee.
+The Program Evaluation Committee recommendation report for program discontinuance will include the following: - A detailed plan and recommended timeline for phasing out the program for discontinuance with the least impact on students, faculty, staff and the community. - ii) A comprehensive cost-benefit analysis that includes impact to existing faculty and programs, including resources, space/facilities, and the program's position within the College. - iii) An impact report explaining how phasing out the program for discontinuance will affect students, faculty, staff, and the community based upon program analysis data. - iv) Non-monetary impacts on the college (community and industry partnerships) - Recommendations for how currently enrolled students may continue their program of study or a plan for students to meet their educational objectives through alternative means.
+Students' catalog rights will be maintained and accounted for in allowing them to finish the program. - vi) The requirements of collective bargaining for faculty and staff, including policies for reduction in workforce and opportunities for retraining of faculty and staff.

+- 7) Implementation of Program Evaluation Committee Recommendations: The co-chairs of the Program Evaluation Committee will present the report and recommendation to the Academic Senate. - a) The Academic Senate will take action to either support or not support the recommendation of the Program Evaluation Committee.
+Unless there are compelling reasons or extenuating circumstances, the recommendation of the Academic Senate will be accepted.
 Recommendations to strengthen and revitalize a program will be implemented provided resources are identified for any recommendations that require expenditure of District funds.
-The recommendation of the Academic Senate will be forwarded to the Vice President of Academic Affairs, the Dean responsible for the program, and the faculty members assigned to the program.

-b) The Superintendent/President will take forward the recommendation to the Board of Trustees.
+The action of the Academic Senate will be forwarded to the Vice President of Academic Affairs, the Dean responsible for the program, and the faculty members assigned to the program. , . . - b) If the Academic Senate supports a recommendation for program suspension or discontinuance, the Superintendent/President will take forward the recommendation to the Board of Trustees.
 Unless there are compelling reasons or extenuating circumstances, the Board of Trustees will accept the recommendation of the Academic Senate.
 If the Board of Trustees does not accept the recommendation of the Academic Senate, the Board of Trustees, upon request, will provide a written explanation for not accepting the recommendation of Academic Senate.